LucasCosas/workshop-mlops-iot/README.md

 Take note of the Storage Account name, container name and key

-In the file setup.py make sure to use the Storage Account name, container and key in lines 35-37
+In the file setup.py make sure to use the Storage Account name, container and key in lines 42-44

-If you already created a datastore (azure ml datastore pointing to a Storage Account or datalake) change line 27
+If you already created a datastore (azure ml datastore pointing to a Storage Account or datalake) uncomment and change line 27

 ### Create Connected Services